Anne Schady

 About

-First, academia.
-After a decade in the field, including five years working toward a PhD, I realised that what I was learning through presence, observation, and something closer to intuition than analysis didn't fit the scientific framework I was working in.
+I've walked that path more than once.
+After a decade in academia, including five years working toward a PhD, I realized that what I was learning in the field, through presence, observation, and something closer to intuition than analysis, didn't fit the scientific framework I was working in.
 So I left.
 Unfinished degree and all.

 Looking around, I don't think my experiences were unique.
 I see people hanging on to work that once gave them meaning, now running on empty, caught in a way of life that quietly disconnects them from themselves, from each other, from what actually matters.
 Most can feel something is off.
 Fewer can see a way out.